github-education-resources/GitHubGraduation-2021/_data/rimmi21/rimmi21.md

+---
 Name: Sohini Pattanayak
 Institution: Haldia Institute of Technology 🚩
-Quote: Life is 50-50.
-50% involves a positive outcome and 50% involves a negative outcome.
-But for the 50% that could be negative, we shouldn't spoil the 50% positive!
+Quote: Life is 50% +ve and 50% -ve.
+But, we shouldn't spoil the 50% positive for the 50% negative.
-~by Sohini Pattanayak
-Github_user: @rimmi21
+Github_user: rimmi21
+---